-- Review all applications for funding: Review any new project submittals.
+1. Review all applications for funding:

+Review any new project submittals.

 Review any proposed reallocations.

-Review all existing CoC Programs that are eligible for renewal. - 2.
-Evaluate and assess the proposals in light of the Continuum's existing needs and gaps, as well as the funding HUD will make available. - 3.
+Review all existing CoC Programs that are eligible for renewal.

+- 2. Evaluate and assess the proposals in light of the Continuum's existing needs and gaps, as well as the funding HUD will make available. - 3.
 Rank all projects.
 The project ranking is established through the PRC review and evaluation process.
-The committee reviews the process and all scoring in order to adopt the ranking.
-Projects projected to fall into Tier 2 are contacted and notified of their ranking and offered the opportunity to go over the project's scores.
-Afterwards, the ranking is shared with Membership.
-At that time, each project receives a copy of their individual scores and is given the opportunity to meet with the Collaborative Applicant to debrief.

-4. Make a recommendation for a slate of projects to be funded in order of priority and by tier in accordance with HUD funding criteria to the full HSPN membership for a formal vote.
-The ranking is shared with the HSPN and posted on the City's website.
-Each project receives a copy of their individual scores and is given the opportunity to meet with the Collaborative Applicant to debrief.
+The committee reviews the process and all scoring in order to develop a proposed ranking slate.
+Review and discussion considering each project and the CoC as a whole is discussed, and the PRC is then charged with ranking projects based on its evaluation. - 4.
+Make a recommendation for a slate of projects to be funded in order of priority and by tier in accordance with HUD funding criteria to the full HSPN membership for a formal vote.
+The final PRC Ranking of Projects slate is then shared with the HSPN membership who are presented with the PRC's explanation of its process and recommendations for ranking according to Tiers.
+In so doing, a vote of the membership is then taken as to whether or not the slate is to be ratified as presented by the PRC.

+The final voted-upon/accepted ranking is shared with the HSPN and posted on the www.nbhspn.com website.
+Each project is notified in writing outside of E-SNAPS as to the results of the ranking and they are given the opportunity to meet with the Collaborative Applicant to debrief upon request.